Chapter 4 : Chapter the Fourth: Hugo the Conqueror of Couches

 “Don’t you start, Mr. Stay-at-home-artist.”
 Hermione said, causing everyone to laugh.
 “Now who is this young lady James?
 I don’t believe we’ve met yet.”

 “Aunt Hermione, this is my girlfriend Johanna Knollys.
 Johanna, this is my Aunt Hermione, and everyone else you’ve met.”
 James said introducing them.

 Rose had only met Johanna at Quidditch related events in the two years she had been dating James.
 Mostly because he wanted to ease her into meeting the Potter-Weasley brood, rather than all at once.
+Which Rose believed was the smartest thing he's ever done.
 Clearly, Potter men liked the red-heads.
 She was a nice and sweet girl, who owned her own small book shop, which would surely win Aunt Hermione’s approval.
 In Rose’s opinion Johanna was much better than any of the others either of the Potter boys had dated.
 Especially, Albus’ ex Ellen the Hufflepuff.
 She hated Hufflepuffs for some odd reason.
 Still when Johanna was finally introduced to everyone else, she wanted to be there because it would be quite entertaining.